Garbage Recycling 🚧: Can We Use Waste Plastic To Build Better Roads And Homes?

 - Invest in new recycling facilities so we do not need to send the product overseas.

-In today’s blog – we will look at the possibility of using recycled plastic to build better roads.
+In today’s blog, we will look at the possibility of using recycled plastic to build better roads and homes.

 Recently the Australian Council of Recycling (ACOR) suggested that Australia puts $150m into building sustainable solutions for the crisis.